Archives

 Responsibilities

-• The successful incumbent will be responsible for managing the sales growth of the sales region through effective account management.
-This includes store resets, new store coordination, store walks, event implementation and special projects.
+• The successful incumbent will be responsible for managing the sales growth of the sales region through effective account management and account expansion.
+This includes, store conversion, store resets, new store coordination, store walks, event implementation and special projects.

-• Grow market penetration by developing strong relationships with assigned accounts store level associates, Department Managers and Store Operators and Managers.
+• Grow market penetration by developing strong relationships with assigned accounts Buying team, store level associates, Department Managers and Store Operators and Managers.

 • Develops a territory business plan and customized business plans for assigned accounts, promotional activity, shelf management programs, product training, investment strategies, and revenue goals.